shahank42/blog/README.md

 These are the files for my blog site.

+Please create an issue if the site deployment has failed, I'll try to look at it as soon as I can.

+---

 The cool thing about a markdown blog is that I can just commit markdown files into `/posts/` and they'll automatically be turned into blog posts.

 I made the decision of keeping the source code of my blog open to all in the spirit of free open source development and transparency.